virtual-labs/exp-density-sensor-coep/experiment/aim.md

 ### Aim
-Measurement of Density for different liquid services.
+Measurement of density for different liquid services.

 ### Objectives
 - Understand working of resonant sensor for density measurement.